isaac-prog/TCG-Project-1/README.md

 3. Test for searching of news articles.
     a.
 Enter keywords into the search bar,
     b. everytime a new keyword is searched, the page should clear old contents and provide the latest content based on the keywords searched.
+Note: The news Api only allows up to 100 request a day.